robert-mcdermott/rag_webquery/README.md

 # Rag WebQuery

 ## Description
-rag_webquery is a command-line tool that allows you use a local Large Language Model (LLM) to answer questions from website contents.
+**rag_webquery** is a command-line tool that allows you use a local Large Language Model (LLM) to answer questions from website contents.
 The utility extracts all textual information from the desired URL, chunks it up, converts it to embeddings stored in an in memory vector store that's used to find the most relevant information to use as context to answer the supplied question.

 ## Requirements

 - **Python**: The utility is written in python so you'll need Python 3.9 or greater installed.
-- **Ollama**: To host the local LLMs you'll also have to install and have [Ollama](https://ollama.ai/) running.
+- **Ollama**: To host the local LLMs you'll also have to have [Ollama](https://ollama.ai/) running.
 - **LLM(s)**: The LLM(s) that you want to answer your question need to be downloaded "pulled" with Ollama.
 - **GPU/Memory**: A GPU is recommended by it will still run (very slowly) without one, and you should have 16GB of system RAM (more of less depending on the model you use)

-By default Rag-webquery uses the [Zephyr](https://huggingface.co/HuggingFaceH4/zephyr-7b-beta) model which is a fined tuned version of Mistral 7B.
+By default **rag-webquery** uses the [Zephyr](https://huggingface.co/HuggingFaceH4/zephyr-7b-beta) model which is a fined tuned version of Mistral 7B.
 After Ollama is installed and running you need to download it with the following command:

 ```bash
 ollama pull zephyr:latest
 ```

 Ollama support several other models you can choose from in the [library](https://ollama.ai/library).
-If you use a model other than Zephyr, you'll need to specify it with the rag-webquery '--model' flag.
+If you use a model other than Zephyr, you'll need to specify it with the **rag-webquery** '--model' flag.

 ## Installation